The Last Temptation of Christ (film): Critical response

 The review aggregator website Rotten Tomatoes reports that 82% of 103 film critics have given the film a positive review, with an average rating of 7.6/10.
 The consensus states: "Contrary to accusations of irreverence, The Last Temptation of Christs biggest sins are actually languid pacing and some tinny dialogue — but Martin Scorsese's passion for the subject shines through in an oft-transcendent rumination on faith."
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 80 based on 18 reviews, indicating "generally favorable reviews".

-In a four-out-of-four star review for the Chicago Sun-Times, Roger Ebert, who later included the film in his list of "Great Movies", wrote that Scorsese and screenwriter Paul Schrader "paid Christ the compliment of taking him and his message seriously, and they have made a film that does not turn him into a garish, emasculated image from a religious postcard.
+In a four-out-of-four star review for the Chicago Sun-Times, Roger Ebert, who later included the film in his list of The Great Movies, wrote that Scorsese and screenwriter Paul Schrader "paid Christ the compliment of taking him and his message seriously, and they have made a film that does not turn him into a garish, emasculated image from a religious postcard.
 Here he is flesh and blood, struggling, questioning, asking himself and his father which is the right way, and finally, after great suffering, earning the right to say, on the cross, 'It is accomplished.
 Gene Siskel from the Chicago Tribune said: "Dafoe manages to draw us into the mystery, anguish and joy of the holy life.
 This is anything but another one of those boring biblical costume epics.
 There is genuine challenge and hope in this movie."

 A review associated with Catholic News Service asserts that The Last Temptation of Christ "fails because of artistic inadequacy rather than anti-religious bias."
 Halliwell's Film Guide awarded it one star from a possible four, describing it as "beautifully shot and strikingly acted, but wordy and too long".
 Alan Jones awarded it four stars out of five for Radio Times, calling it "a challenging essay on the life of Jesus" and "neither blasphemous nor offensive", though he felt it was "slightly too long, and Scorsese does pull some punches in deference to the subject matter", but described these as "minor criticisms" and concluded that it was a "sincere work".

-Scorsese was attached to direct a film adaption of Schindler's Ark and worked with Steven Zaillian on the script, but withdrew from the project due to the reception of The Last Temptation of Christ.
+Scorsese was attached to direct a film adaptation of Schindler's Ark and worked with Steven Zaillian on the script, but withdrew from the project due to the reception of The Last Temptation of Christ.
 He also felt that it was inappropriate for a non-Jewish person to direct it.

 Controversy

 Terrorist attack

 On October 22, 1988, an Integralist Catholic group set fire to the Saint Michel cinema in Paris while it was showing the film.
 Shortly after midnight, an incendiary device ignited under a seat in the less supervised underground room, where a different film was being shown.
-The incendiary device consisted of a charge of potassium chlorate, triggered by a vial containing sulphuric acid.
+The incendiary device consisted of a charge of potassium chlorate, triggered by a vial containing sulfuric acid.
 The attack injured thirteen people, four of whom were severely burned, and severely damaged the cinema.